yablochko8/semantic-search-fonts/COOKBOOK.md

 - `apache/` – Fonts under the Apache License 2.0
 - `ufl/` – Fonts under the Ubuntu Font License 1.0 (used mainly by the Ubuntu font family)

-TBD on this one...

-- `tags/` - Contains classification tags for fonts.
-(This is a newer addition.)
-For example, it may include files categorizing fonts by characteristics like writing system, style, or other attributes (commits reference items like stroke width tags).
-This helps in aggregating fonts by design traits.

 There are lots of other folders that seem promising but are distractions for our simple build.
 If you're curious:

+- `tags/` - Contains classification tags for fonts.
+This is a newer addition to the repo.
+For example, it may include files categorizing fonts by characteristics like writing system, style, or other attributes.
+This might help in classifying our fonts, but I omitted it to keep things simple.
-- `axisregistry/` - Downstream version of a Google repo which defines deeper variable support for some fonts
+- `axisregistry/` - Downstream version of a Google repo which defines deeper variable support for some fonts.
 - `lang/` – Downstream version of a Google repo that contains data on languages, scripts, and regions used to classify fonts’ language support on Google Fonts.
-- `cc-by-sa/` - Educational material
+- `cc-by-sa/` - Educational material for the Google Fonts website.
-- `catalog/` - Background info on specific font designers
+- `catalog/` - Background info on specific font designers.

 ### Structure Within Font Folders

-Within each license directory (ofl/, apache/, ufl/), font families are organized by family name.
+Within each license directory (`ofl/`, `apache/`, `ufl/`), font families are organized by family name.
 Each family has its own subfolder named after the font family.
 Folder naming conventions for families generally use lowercase letters and no spaces or special characters (often just removing spaces from the font's name).
-For example, "Open Sans" is found in ofl/opensans/
+For example, "Open Sans" is found in `ofl/opensans/`.

 Each font family folder typically contains:

-- FontFamily-Style.ttf (e.g. MaidenOrange-Regular.ttf): The actual font binaries for each style
+- FontFamily-Style.ttf - The actual font binaries for each style

-  - Static fonts named like: FontFamily-Regular.ttf, FontFamily-Bold.ttf
+  - Static fonts look like FontFamily-Regular.ttf, FontFamily-Bold.ttf etc
-  - Variable fonts named like: FontFamily[wdth,wght].ttf (with axis tags in brackets)
+  - Variable fonts follow the convention `FontFamily[wdth,wght].ttf` with the values in brackets indicating which axis tags are supported

 - METADATA.pb: Machine-readable metadata including: